performous/performous/docs/DeveloperReadme.txt

 browser, but it is used in various other parts of the UI and we also abuse it as a simple timer in some places.

+The database is the access point to static information.
+There you can add players, songitems and - the reason why it was introduced - hiscores.
+It is also a facade for Players (players.cc/hh), hiscore (hiscore.cc/hh) and songitems (songitems.cc/hh).
+Don't confuse songs with songitems.
+In fact they both hold a shared_ptr to the same song (song.cc/hh), but only the songitems have a unique id which is used in the highscore.
+On the other hand the songs (songs.cc/hh) are used for the song browser.
+There is also the code for iterating above all files and call the song-parser.

 The game logic runs as a separate thread so that slow OpenGL rendering or other such factors don't disturb it (engine.cc/hh).
 This engine runs in an endless loop, polling the audio analyzer code (pitch.cc/hh) for data that it then uses